Xiaoyang-Lu/Xiaoyang-Lu.github.io/_pages/about.md

 - **Apr 2025**: I serve as a TPC member for ICCD 2025.
 - **Apr 2025**: Our paper *Pyramid: Accelerating LLM Inference with Cross-Level Processing-in-Memory* was accepted by *IEEE Computer Architecture Letters*!
 Congrats to all collaborators!
 - **Aug 2024**: Our paper *AceMiner: Accelerating Graph Pattern Matching using PIM with Optimized Cache System* was accepted by ICCD 2024!
 Congrats to all collaborators!
-- **May 2024**: I received the [Best Student Paper Award](../files/Certificates/certificate_2024_best_student_paper.pdf) for the 2023–2024 academic year from the Illinois Tech Computer Science Awards Committee!
-- **May 2024**: I was awarded a DAC61 PhD Forum Travel Grant.
-- **May 2024**: My dissertation *Utilizing Concurrent Data Accesses for Data-Driven and AI Applications* was accepted for the [Ph.D.
-Forum at DAC 2024](https://www.dac.com/Attend/Students-Scholarships/PhD-Forum)!
-Cheers!
-- **Mar 2024**: I won the [Best Poster Award](../files/Certificates/certificate_2024_college_of_computing_poster.pdf) at the 2024 College of Computing Poster Session at Illinois Tech!
-- **Mar 2024**: I was awarded an ASPLOS Student Travel Grant.
 - **Feb 2024**: Our paper *ACES: Accelerating Sparse Matrix Multiplication with Adaptive Execution Flow and Concurrency-Aware Cache Optimizations* was accepted by ASPLOS 2024!
 Congrats to all collaborators! *(Acceptance rate: 11.5%)*